TimKoornstra/VGSLify/docs/index.rst

 VGSLify Documentation
 =====================

 `vgslify` is a powerful tool for creating and managing models using the Variable-size Graph Specification Language (VGSL).
-It offers flexibility by supporting both TensorFlow and (planned) PyTorch backends, making it suitable for various deep learning workflows.
+It offers flexibility by supporting both TensorFlow and PyTorch backends, making it suitable for various deep learning workflows.

 This documentation provides a comprehensive guide to getting started with VGSLify, in-depth tutorials, and detailed API references for developers.